buildingblocs/2023/events/june-conference/index-en.md

 <br>Email us at <a href="mailto:buildingblocs@computing.sg">buildingblocs@computing.sg</a> or approach us on <a href="https://discord.gg/VSHyrbsJFs">Discord</a> in any appropriate channels and we will update your signup status accordingly.

 <strong>How will the hackathon group be allocated?</strong>
-<br>We will be allocating them randomly, but we'll make sure that there's at least there's at least one person from your school!</br>
+<br>We will be allocating them randomly, but we'll make sure that there's at least there's at least one person from your school!